ThePotatoman32/discord-gatekeeper-audit-bot/readme.md

 5. Upgrade PIP by typing `py -m pip install --upgrade pip`

-8. Install bot dependencies by typing `pip install -r requirements.txt`
+6. Install bot dependencies by typing `pip install -r requirements.txt`

-9. Update your `config.yaml` file according to the details below in the config section.

-10. Create a Discord application and bot:
+7. Create a Discord application and bot:
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications)
    - Click "New Application" and configure your application
    - Go to the "Bot" tab and click "Add Bot"